jonghyukyun/JonghyukYun.github.io/headers/home.md

 <p style="font-size: 25px;">About me</p>

 <p style="font-size: 20px;">I am an integrated MS/Ph.D. student at <a href="https://www.cyphy-lab.org/">Cyber-Physical Systems and Security (CyPhy) Lab</a> under the supervision of <a href="https://www.junhan.org">Prof. Jun Han</a>.
-My research interest involves a novel application in the field of mobile computing, particularly focused on sensing systems as well as security.</p>
+My research interests are novel applications of sensors in mobile environments.
+Specifically, I am particularly interested in exploring novel solutions for security and safety issues through the augmentations of physics models and sensing modalities. </p>